SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ts/README.md

 # SAP Field Service Management - Refresh Token Sample (TypeScript)

-This is an SAP Field Service Management extension project demonstrating how to handle token refresh.
+This is an SAP Field Service Management extension project demonstrating how to handle token refresh and display authentication tokens in real-time using Typescript.

-**Do not use this samples or parts of your productive code**.
-It is just a reference, since it does not follow any particular security, performance, or quality standards. **There will be no support if you use code from this project in your productive environment**.
+**Do not use this samples or parts in your productive code**.
+It should be used only as a reference, since it does not follow any particular security, performance, or quality standards.
+**There will be no support if you use code from this project in your productive environment**.

 ## Architecture